Benefits of Gestational Surrogacy

-As a Gestational Carrier you will select an independent attorney of your choice to represent you throughout contract negotiations.
+As a Gestational Carrier you will select an independent attorney of your choice to represent you throughout contract negotiations, we do have attorney's we can recommend to you, as you are required to work with an attorney who specializes in Fertility Law.
 All legal expenses for the contract negotiations are paid by the Intended Parents.

 You will be provided a Gestational Carrier Agreement prepared by the Intended Parents attorney, to discuss and review with your attorney.
 Your attorney will guide you through the entire Agreement, in order to make any changes you require and answer any questions you might have.
 Your attorney will then resubmit your amended Agreement to the IP’s attorney.